nap-it/vanetza-nap/README.md

 **Note**: The "json_timestamp" fields need to be included in the JSON payload itself.
 This introduces a slight error margin that is unavoidable in this scenario.

-**Note**: For legacy reasons, the "vanetza/out/cam_full" topic uses "others" instead of "test".

 ### Simulating situations where stations become out of range from each other